FuDesign2008/MarkdownViewer.vim/README.md

 1. `g:mdv_theme` , the theme of html file.
 The default value is `github2` and available value are `github2`, `github`, `clear` and `clearDark`.

-1. `g:mdv_save_html`, save the html file at the directory which the  markdown file is in.
+1. `g:mdv_html`, save the html file at the directory where the  markdown file is in when calling `:ViewMkd` command and/or when saving mardown file.
 The default value is `1`.

-1. `g:mdv_auto_save`, If html will be saved, this option will save the html automatically when saving the markdown file.
-The default value is `1`.

 ##Usage
-1. `:ViewMarkdown`, to preview markdown file.
+1. `:ViewMkd`, to preview markdown file.
 The default key map `<leader>v` calls this command.

-1. `:Save2Html`, saving html under the directory which the markdown file is in only if `g:mdv_save_html` is `1`.
-If `g:mdv_auto_save` is `1`, the pluin will save html file automatically when saving markdown file.
+1. `:M2html`, converting markdown file to html file.
+If `g:mdv_html` is `1`,
+    the html file will be located in  the directory where the markdown file is in.
+    If the value is `0` , the html file will be a temp file that will be shown in browser when calling `:ViewMkd` command.

 ##Screenshot
 ![MarkdownViewer Screenshot](markdown_viewer.png)